heatblazer/udp-tcp-daemon/README.md

     $ ./recd2 --config <path-to-conf-file>     # as normal app

 ## Config File
+    Channels: count - number of channels up to 128
     HotSwap: maxSize in bytes or interval with timer.
     ChannelCount: unused.
     Wave: setup wav file - see the config file.